M-Evans/cs100-runtests/docs/README.md

 ![ss8.PNG](screenshots/ss8.PNG)

 Now that we have finished testing the ``shell``, let's grade it.
+Grading can happen at any time while you're using ``cs100-runtests``.
 First, zero out all of the grades by entering ``zero`` in the controller pane.

 ![ss9.PNG](screenshots/ss9.PNG)